Gurbnova/Edmonton-House-Predictions/README.md

 # License
 This repository does not provide a license for the tutorial code.
 Please refer to the original tutorial’s terms for usage permissions.
 # Contact
-For any questions or further information, please contact me at gurbnova@ualberta.ca
+For any questions or further information, please contact me at gurbanova@ualberta.ca